connorcarnes/pwshCloudflare/.github/ISSUE_TEMPLATE/generic-feature-request.md

 ---
-name: Feature request
+name: Generic Feature Request
 about: Suggest an idea for this project
-title: 'Feature request'
+title: Feature request
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---